davidcava06/travelx-video-service/README.md

 6. Activate a virtualenv (using `source .venv/bin/activate` or `pyenv activate investment-cloud`)
 7. `make develop` to install any dev dependencies
 8. #ship it

+## TikTokAPI
+This library needs `playwright` to work.
+In order to install it the Docker Image has been taken from [here](https://github.com/danofun/docker-playwright-python/blob/main/Dockerfile).